passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 }
 ```

-#### Checking the user's passport score
+#### Checking the user's Passport score

 In this step, we'll be doing the following:

 1. Create a function to call the Gitcoin Scorer API to get the user's score, passing in the Scorer ID and the user's address as request parameters.
 2. If the user has a score, we set it in the local state.
-3. If the user does not yet have a score, we set a message to be displayed to them asking them to create stamps and submit their passport.
+3. If the user does not yet have a score, we set a message to be displayed to them asking them to create stamps and submit their Passport.

 Add the following code below the `useState` hooks: